-Photographing from behind the line of scrimmage offers a different perspective, highlighting the faces of defensive players, quarterback sacks or hand-offs to running backs.
+Photographing from behind the line of scrimmage offers a different perspective, highlighting the faces of defensive players, quarterback sacks, or hand-offs to running backs.

 I like kneeling to capture a lower perspective.
-This makes the players look larger and more imposing, not that some of them aren’t already freakishly imposing.
+This makes the players look larger and more imposing, not that some aren’t already freakishly imposing.
 It also helps to capture less grass and more fans in the shot.
 Knee pads can make this more comfortable, and always be on your toes when the action comes right at you so that you can get out of the way.

 Capture the emotion

-If you are a fan of the team or the sport, it can be easy to get distracted on exciting plays or want to review your shots to see if you got the big play.
+If you are a fan of the team or the sport, it can be easy to get distracted by exciting plays or want to review your shots to see if you got the big play.
 Stay focused, as the celebration or dejection following a great play can tell more of a story than the action.

 Camera settings for football

 The most important camera setting for football is shutter speed to freeze the action.
-1/1000 sec is fast enough for freezing most action, but freezing the ball on a kick or a fast pass can require faster shutter speeds like 1/1250-1/1600 sec.
+1/1000 sec is fast enough for freezing most action, but freezing the ball on a kick or a quick pass can require faster shutter speeds like 1/1250-1/1600 sec.

 At an outdoor stadium, auto white balance works best as the color temperature can change from sunlight to shade to stadium lights as the game progresses.
-Sometimes the field can even have mixed color temperatures between areas in sunlight and areas in shade.
+Sometimes the field can even have mixed color temperatures between areas in sunlight and shade.
 White balance could be fixed during a night game or inside a dome where the lighting conditions aren’t changing.

-In most cases, I shoot football at wide-open apertures which is f/4 on my zoom lens.
+In most cases, I shoot football at wide-open apertures, which is f/4 on my zoom lens.
 This helps to isolate subjects against very busy backgrounds and keeps ISO at reasonable levels at high shutter speeds.
-The only time I change aperture is when I’m looking for additional depth of field when capturing all of the players on the line of scrimmage.
+The only time I change the aperture is when I’m looking for additional depth of field when capturing all of the players on the line of scrimmage.

 Continuous auto-focus is also critical with multi-point focus mode.
 I use 25-point continuous auto-focus on my Nikon D5, but other camera makers have similar multi-point focusing modes.
-You want the camera to track subjects as they move outside of your focus point.
+You want the camera to track subjects as they move outside your focus point.